michelesalvagno/autoregulation/README.md

-# autoregulation analysis using MxA
+# autoregulation analysis using MXa

 This repository contains a MATLAB script developed for the analysis of **dynamic cerebral autoregulation** using the **MxA (mean flow index)** method.